-- 3.6.
-Special Use Permits. - 3.6-1.
+Sec.
+144-3.6. - Special use permits.

+3.6-1.
 Compatible and orderly development.
-A special use permit may be granted to allow compatible and orderly development which may be suitable only in certain locations and zoning districts if developed in a specific way or only for a limited period of time. - 3.6-2.
+As defined in Section 1.4, Definitions, a special use permit may be granted to allow compatible and orderly development which may be suitable only in certain locations and zoning districts if developed in a specific way or only for a limited period of time.

+3.6-2.
 Application processing.
-Application for a Special Use Permit shall be processed in accordance with Section 2.1 of this Chapter and shall include the pertinent information as determined by the type of Special Use Permit and additional information as determined by the Planning Director, the Planning Commission or the City Council.
+Application for a special use permit shall be processed in accordance with section 144-2.1 and shall include the pertinent information as determined by the type of special use permit and additional information as determined by the planning director and development services department, the planning commission or the city council.

-Types of Special Use Permit:
+Types of special use permits:

 Type 1.
 Regulates land use only; does not require specific site plan or schedule.
-Construction within a Type 1 Special Use Permit will comply with all of the standard construction requirements for the approved use at the time of construction permit, including drainage plans, TIA, driveway location, and landscaping.
+Construction within a Type 1 special use permit will comply with all of the standard construction requirements for the approved use at the time of construction permit, including drainage plans, TIA, driveway location, and landscaping.